purva5598/FlightBookingSystem/README.md

-# Simplified Flight Booking System
+# Flight Booking System

-This is a simple setup with a console-based C++ backend and a React frontend.
+This is a setup with a console-based C++ backend and a React frontend.

 ## Instructions